linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 ## Create a Private Network
 ### Create a LAN

-In this section, you use the LANs endpoints to create a LAN.
+In this section, you create a LAN using the APIv4's Networking endpoints.
 In the examples, when creating the LAN, you do not make use of all available endpoint parameters.
 To view all available parameters, see the APIv4 reference’s Create LANs documentation.
 Before attaching a Linode to a LAN, the LAN must exist.

 1. To create a LAN, send a POST request to the `/networking/vlans` endpoint.
 Replace the values for `description` and `cidr_block` with your own.